ImmuPharma (LON:IMM) Stock Price Down 31.4% – Here’s Why

-ImmuPharma plc (LON:IMM – Get Free Report)’s share price traded down 31.4% during mid-day trading on Monday .
-The stock traded as low as GBX 6.70 and last traded at GBX 6.70.
-27,337,178 shares changed hands during trading, an increase of 242% from the average session volume of 7,982,150 shares.
+Shares of ImmuPharma plc (LON:IMM – Get Free Report) traded down 31.4% during mid-day trading on Tuesday .
+The company traded as low as GBX 6.70 and last traded at GBX 6.70.
+27,337,178 shares traded hands during mid-day trading, an increase of 242% from the average session volume of 7,982,150 shares.
 The stock had previously closed at GBX 9.76.

 ImmuPharma PLC (LSE AIM: IMM) is a specialty biopharmaceutical company that discovers and develops peptide-based therapeutics.
 The Company’s portfolio includes novel peptide therapeutics for autoimmune diseases and anti-infectives.
 The lead program, P140 (Lupuzor™), is a first-in class autophagy immunomodulator for the treatment of Lupus and preclinical analysis suggest therapeutic activity for many other autoimmune diseases that share the same autophagy mechanism of action.